Standard cell: Construction of a standard cell

 After a layout is created, additional CAD tools are often used to perform a number of common validations.
-A Design Rule Check (DRC) is done to verify that the design meets foundry and other layout requirements.
-A Parasitic EXtraction (PEX) then is performed to generate a PEX-netlist with parasitic properties from the layout.
-The nodal connections of that netlist are then compared to those of the schematic netlist with a Layout Vs Schematic (LVS) procedure to verify that the connectivity models are equivalent.
+A design rule check (DRC) is done to verify that the design meets foundry and other layout requirements.
+A parasitic extraction (PEX) then is performed to generate a PEX-netlist with parasitic properties from the layout.
+The nodal connections of that netlist are then compared to those of the schematic netlist with a layout vs schematic (LVS) procedure to verify that the connectivity models are equivalent.

 The PEX-netlist may then be simulated again (since it contains parasitic properties) to achieve more accurate timing, power, and noise models.
 These models are often characterized (contained) in a Synopsys Liberty format, but other Verilog formats may be used as well.

-Finally, powerful Place and Route (PNR) tools may be used to pull everything together and synthesize (generate) Very Large Scale Integration (VLSI) layouts, in an automated fashion, from higher level design netlists and floor-plans.
+Finally, powerful place and route (PNR) tools may be used to pull everything together and synthesize (generate) very-large-scale integration (VLSI) layouts, in an automated fashion, from higher level design netlists and floor-plans.

 Additionally, a number of other CAD tools may be used to validate other aspects of the cell views and models.
 And other files may be created to support various tools that utilize the standard cells for a plethora of other reasons.
 All of these files that are created to support the use of all of the standard-cell variations are collectively known as a standard-cell library.

 For a typical Boolean function, there are many different functionally equivalent transistor netlists.
 Likewise, for a typical netlist, there are many different layouts that fit the netlist's performance parameters.
 The designer's challenge is to minimize the manufacturing cost of the standard cell's layout (generally by minimizing the circuit's die area), while still meeting the cell's speed and power performance requirements.
 Consequently, integrated circuit layout is a highly labor-intensive job, despite the existence of design tools to aid this process.

 Library

-A standard-cell library is a collection of low-level electronic logic functions such as AND, OR, INVERT, flip-flops, latches, and buffers.
+A standard-cell library is a collection of low-level electronic logic functions such as AND, OR, NOT, flip-flops, latches, and buffers.
 These cells are realized as fixed-height, variable-width full-custom cells.
 The key aspect with these libraries is that they are of a fixed height, which enables them to be placed in rows, easing the process of automated digital layout.
 The cells are typically optimized full-custom layouts, which minimize delays and area.

 A typical standard-cell library contains two main components: